thenerdery/swift-style-guide/README.markdown

 * Long lines should be wrapped at around 100 characters.
 A hard limit is intentionally not specified.

 * Avoid trailing whitespaces at the ends of lines.
+This can be generally avoided by enabling the "Automatically trim trailing white space" option in Preferences > Text Editing.

 ## Line Breaks